Cowboy Bob's Campfire Conversations

 Cowboy Bob and the Bunny Buckle

-Meanwhile, the Forget-Me-Not Foundation was having some problems with a horse named "Bunny."
+Meanwhile, the riding center was having some problems with a horse named "Bunny."
 Bunny, a Standardbred, was a former harness racer -- a pacer.
 She wasn't fast enough on the track, so she was donated to the foundation.
 Since most of her training had been in a harness, a saddle was a fairly new thing for her and she tended to be a bit skittish under saddle.
-Obviously, a skittish horse with a handicapped rider is not a good combination, so the Foundation's manager asked me to give bunny a bit more saddle time.
+Obviously, a skittish horse with a handicapped rider is not a good combination, so the center's manager asked me to give Bunny a bit more saddle time.

 Everything went fairly well for the first few turns around the arena.
 Bunny was a little tense, but was responding well to me.
 Then, some folks on the observation platform started loudly singing, stomping, and generally raising a ruckus.
 That, of course, pushed Bunny over the edge -- and she started bucking.
 Truth to tell, I had her head pulled up and the bucking stopped within just a few seconds, so it wouldn't have even qualified for an eight-second rodeo ride.
 She calmed down, and we finished the session with no further upsets.